-RENT - Claims for UNIVERSAL CREDIT (working-age only)
+Help to pay my rent - UNIVERSAL CREDIT (working-age only)

-Gosport is now a Universal Credit (UC) Full Service area.
-If you are applying for, or already getting UC, you should receive a 'Housing Element' payment for your rent which will be included in your UC payment.
-You will not be able to claim Housing Benefit unless you fall in to one of the categories below (see claims for Housing Benefit).
+If you are applying for, or already getting Universal Credit (UC), you should receive a 'Housing Element' payment to help pay your rent, which will be included in your UC payment.

-Universal Credit does not replace Council Tax Support, so if you need help towards the cost of your Council Tax, make sure you claim help from the Council as soon as possible.
+Universal Credit does not include help with the cost of your Council Tax, so if you need help towards this make sure you claim help from the Council as soon as possible.
 Please refer to the section below 'To make a claim online'.

-There are a small number of people who will not have their housing costs paid as part of their Universal Credit, so can still claim Housing Benefit.
+There are a small number of people who are unable to have their housing costs paid as part of their Universal Credit, so can still claim Housing Benefit.
 You can claim Housing Benefit if:-

-If you have any questions about the accommodation you are in and are unsure which benefit to claim, please ask the Benefit Team for further advice before claiming UC.
+If you have any questions about the accommodation you are in and are unsure which benefit to claim, please ask the Benefit Team for further advice before claiming.

 To MAKE A CLAIM online